Plungis/MAMAutoPoints/README.md

 Click **"Run Script"** to start the automation process.
 The log output will display a concise summary, including whether a VIP purchase occurred and the total number of GB purchased.

 ---

-## Release Notes

-### v1.0

-- **Removed Unnecessary References:**
-  Private keys and hard-coded folder dependencies have been eliminated.

-- **Default Settings:**
-  - Points Buffer is set to 10000.
-  - Next Run Delay is set to 12 hours.

-- **UI Improvements:**
-  - Left-aligned, uniformly sized input boxes.
-  - The file selection button is now labeled **"Select File"** and positioned beside the Cookies File textbox.

-- **Logging Enhancements:**
-  - Non-essential log messages (like raw API responses) have been removed.
-  - A final summary is provided that shows the VIP purchase status and total GB purchased.

-- **VIP Purchase Logic Update:**
-  VIP is only purchased if the remaining VIP period is 83 days or less, ensuring a 3-day buffer before reaching 90 days.

----

-### v1.1 Release Notes

-- **Default Settings:**
-  - Points Buffer remains set to a default value of `10000`.
-  - Next Run Delay remains set to a default value of `12` hours.

-- **Improved UI Layout:**
-  - Aligned the settings controls (Points Buffer, Next Run Delay, and Cookies File) to the left for a cleaner, more professional look.
-  - Standardized the width of the data entry boxes by setting the Cookies File textbox to the same width as the other inputs.

-- **Enhanced File Selection:**
-  - Moved the Browse button to sit directly beside the Cookies File textbox.
-  - Renamed the Browse button to **"Select File"** for clarity.

-- **Cleaned Up Log Output:**
-  - Removed non-essential logging (e.g., seed bonus fetch details and raw API response data).
-  - Streamlined per-GB log messages to only display purchase actions.
-  - Added a final summary output that clearly states whether a VIP purchase occurred and the total number of GB purchased.

-- **VIP Purchase Logic Updated:**
-  - Added a 3-day buffer so that VIP is only purchased if the current VIP period is 83 days or less.
-  - VIP is only purchased when **Buy Max VIP** is enabled.

----

 ## Contributing

 Contributions are welcome!
 To contribute: